 Sketchbook 2019-2020

-I seek to capture.
-Whether ink to paper, a brushstroke over canvas or documenting daily scenes in sketchbooks, art is how I chronicle my life.
-I am never without my sketchbook and a favorite pen and I am never more focused, calm or at peace than when I am making art.
+I am never without my sketchbook and a favorite pen and I am never more focused, calm or at peace than when I am drawing and making art.

 I have been lucky enough to have had mentors who have shaped the way I see the world.
 The late Jeffrey Fisher molded my craft and me personally.
 He taught me to look at my subject and to trust what I see and through that process taught me to trust myself.
 As an art educator, I aspire to carry those lessons on through my own students, helping them find confidence and develop their own voice through art.